crew7/ad_powershell/README.md

 # basic_powershell_scripts
-Contains some vendor neutral query scripts that can be useful for Admin work
+Contains some vendor neutral query scripts that can be useful for admin work